Unboxed-Software/solana-course/content/closing-accounts.md

 `initialize` initializes the program account and sets its data.

-`close_acct` will close the the account, we’ll implement that next using Anchor constraints.
+`close_acct` will close the account, we’ll implement that next using Anchor constraints.

-`do_something` just attemptes to update the data stored in the account.
+`do_something` just attempts to update the data stored in the account.

 ## 3. Add Account Structs